 Since 1992, the Office of Minority Health and Health Disparities has operated within the Department of Health and Human Services.
-Its mission reads, "To promote and advocate for the elimination of health disparities among all racial and ethnic minorities and other underserved populations in North Carolina."
+The office's mission is "to promote and advocate for the elimination of health disparities among all racial and ethnic minorities and other underserved populations in North Carolina."